 Chest work is fucking beautiful when done right, because it's one of those tender places that when some cutie is wearing a tank top, you can see their commitment to their body art.
 Besides the fact that this art is being done right above the heart, on sternums and other ow-that-was-hard-to-endure places on the pecs and rib cage.

 The absence or presence of light determines how we see objects.
 To be art nerdy about it, a light source is what gives the real shape and depth to a piece.
 Edwards is an artist who knows his light source.
 By using his line weight and his stippling to convey darkness and light, he's giving his subjects shape and form.
 It's a classic look: his tattoos look like illustration work lifted from old school botany books.

 What's also so fun is that Edwards clearly has his own sense of style within this style.
 A pass through his Instagram gives a clear sense of his hand in each of his pieces.
 It's possible, sometimes, for an artist to get eclipsed by the style they're known for.
 Edwards surpasses his.

-Crafting a chest piece is also a fun anatomical challenge — the art needs to lay on both bone and muscle, and sometimes there are those pesky breasts to consider.
+Crafting a chest tattoo is also a fun anatomical challenge — the art needs to lay on both bone and muscle, and sometimes there are those pesky breasts to consider.
 It's a dynamic area, and a well-crafted design will hold up in all sorts of poses.

 Lawrence Edwards is a traveling man, so you're gonna have to swing by his Instagram to see where you can find him next.
 Go get yourself a big piece too — you'll have plenty of details and designs to stare at and discover new things about for the rest of yer life.